Guide

 Best Minimalist: Streaks (iOS)

 Streaks is the most elegant habit tracker available on iOS.
-A clean circular display shows your 12 active habits, with green rings filling as you complete them (similar to Apple Watch activity rings).
-The design philosophy is maximum motivation with minimum friction.
+A clean circular display shows your 12 active habits, with green rings filling as you complete them.

 The Science Behind Habit Tracking